- Who is eligible to apply for a UN Trust Fund grant?

 - What is the process for shortlisted applicants?

-- Why was my application not successful?
-Can I receive feedback on how to improve it?
+- If my application was not successful can I receive feedback on how to improve it?

 - How are unsuccessful applicants informed?